Pylons/pyramid/docs/tutorials/bfgwiki2/basiclayout.rst

    :mod:`repoze.bfg` :term:`traversal` mechanism.
 Since this is a URL dispatch application, the root factory is ``None``.
-The second argument is the *package* representing our application, and the third argument, ``options`` is passed as a keyword argument.
-It contains a dictionary of options parsed by PasteDeploy.
+The second argument is the *package* representing our application, and the third argument, ``settings`` is passed as a keyword argument.
+It contains a dictionary of settings parsed by PasteDeploy.